heseltime/heseltime.github.io/pages/rDai.md

 Let's try something to begin, though, before jumping into more background on RNNs generally, and LSTM specifically, right up to the 2024 [xLSTM Story](https://www.heise.de/news/NXAI-Sepp-Hochreiter-will-europaeische-Antwort-auf-OpenAI-erschaffen-9618232.html) (DE-world currently).

+I know Python is the default in many AI curricula nowadays, but tools like Wolfram Language (WL) can be more effective because they are more high level.
+It really depends on what you want to emphasize: are you interested in implementation details, or do you just want to work with the networks?

+Let's try this **Input:**

 ```
 (*recurrent layer acting on variable-length sequences of 2-vectors*)